pingcap/docs-tidb-operator/en/backup-to-s3-using-job.md

 ### Configure Dumpling Job

-Below is a sample configuration file (`dumpling_job.yaml`) for the Dumpling Job.
-Replace the variables as needed:
+The following is a sample configuration file (`dumpling_job.yaml`) for the Dumpling Job.
+Replace the variables with your specific values as needed:

 - `${name}`: Job name
 - `${namespace}`: Kubernetes namespace